READ THE MOST DATAILED INFORMATON ABOUT THE TREK!

 ARE WE DROPPED AT OUR HOTEL AFTER THE TREK?

 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
-While it may not be customary, it’s of great significance for the people who will take care of you during the trek.
+While it may not be customary in your country, it’s of great significance for the people who will take care of you during the trek.
 It inspires excellent service and is an entrenched feature of the tourism industry across many SAM Travel Peru destinations.
-Of course, you are free to tip as much as you want, depending on your perception of the quality and the length of your trip.
+Of course, you are free to tip as much as you feel appropriate, depending on your perception of the quality and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 ARE YOU SUSTAINABLE?